Ekwinder/hello-world/README.md

 ===========

 my first-ish repository
-well, this gotta be my first git related project-stuff
+well, this is gonna be my first git related project-stuff looking forward to it